influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 ### Memory Footprint

-The memory footprint should shoud not grow unbounded due to additional files or series keys of large sizes or numbers.
+The memory footprint should not grow unbounded due to additional files or series keys of large sizes or numbers.
 Some options for addressing this concern is covered in the [Design Options] section.

 ## Concurrency